jierui-cell/sedimix/README.md

      1       1500380 1500380 G       C       hominin_informative
      1       1500941 1500941 G       A       neanderthal
      ```
-   - The `Type` column defines the classification of each site, and it can include different types such as `hominin_informative`, `neanderthal`, or `denisova`.
+   - The `Type` column defines the classification of each site.
-   - The `types` parameter in `config.yaml` can specify one or multiple types of sites from this file, separated by spaces.
-For example:
-     ```
-     types: "hominin neanderthal denisova"
-     ```
-   - This ensures that the analysis considers all specified site categories.

 13. **types**:
    - One or more site types to be analyzed, corresponding to the `Type` column in the `lineage_sites` file.